JwHarshitha/JwHarshitha/README.md

 - 👋 Hi, I’m @JwHarshitha
 - 👀 I’m interested in ...
-Python
+Python, SQL, Databricks
 - 🌱 I’m currently learning ... depth Coding
 - 💞️ I’m looking to collaborate on ...
 DS
-- 📫 How to reach me ...Email
+- 📫 How to reach me ...Email@harshithasiddagattu@gmail.com

 <!---
 JwHarshitha/JwHarshitha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.